According to a survey by Google, fort

 However, while a consumer might shrug their shoulders and say, “I’ll just get an iPad,” retailers can’t afford to be so cavalier in their choices.
 With over 102 tablets on the market today, developed by 64 different manufacturers, selecting a compatible tablet to interface with an existing ERP solution can be challenging.
-That’s why a retailer who needs the right mobile solution may need to elicit the help of a mastermind like Sherlock Holmes and take advantage of his powers of deductive reasoning to select the best tablet for their store floor.
+That’s why a retailer who needs the right mobile solution might want to consider this advice from the people who develop point of sale software to help select the best tablet for their store floor.

 With a mouse, keyboard, wires and cords, a desktop PC can be oddly intimidating for an unfamiliar employee.
 Tablets are much more streamlined.
 Some retailers have already begun moving away from expensive desktop configurations and looking toward mobile solutions to make an impact on the bottom line.
 Retailers hope that tablets can become a strategic solution that helps with line busting, customer service, customer loyalty, and returns.